khaledh/khaledh.github.io/docs/osdev/08-loading-the-kernel-p1.md

 ![Boot - Kernel file size](boot-kernelfilesize.png)

 Great!
-The kernel image size is what we expect (around 1.1 MB).
+The kernel image size is what we expect (around 1.1 MiB).
 In the next section we'll continue to allocate memory for the kernel image and read it into memory.